atherlangga/dddtix/part3__repositories/README.rst

 Second demonstration: Command and Query Responsibility Segregation (CQRS)
 -------------------------------------------------------------------------

-Like the second demonstration in the previous demonstration, this demonstration also serve to measuer the degree of extensibility of the project's architecture.
+Like the second demonstration in the previous iteration, this demonstration also serve to measure the degree of extensibility of this project's architecture.

 CQRS basically means that there two subsystems to serve specifically for read (the "Query" part of CQRS) and write (the "Command" part of CQRS).
-This two subsystems distinction must be hidden from the end-user point-of-view.
+Furthermore, this two subsystems distinction must be hidden from end-user point-of-view.

-Althought this project uses simple architecture, we can even implement CQRS in it.
+Although this project uses simple architecture, we can even implement CQRS in it.

 In this demonstration, the "Command" part role is played by the core system, while for the "Query" part we build a new subsystem using Python and Redis.